Eric James, Baron James of Rusholme: Educational views and influence

 James strongly believed in equality of opportunity.
 He strove to distinguish between equality of opportunity and uniformity of treatment.
 He held that able children are a nation's most precious asset, and that the academically gifted will best develop their talents in company with their peers.

 In the 1950s and 1960s it required considerable moral courage to stand out against the dominant educational opinion, which had settled dogmatically upon scrapping grammar schools in favour of the supposedly more egalitarian comprehensive system.
 He advocated a pure meritocracy.
-Selection at Manchester Grammar School was by competitive examination, with no marks added for wealth or family connections.
+Selection at The Manchester Grammar School was by competitive examination, with no marks added for wealth or family connections.
 It was the essence of his philosophy that grammar schools should serve as ladders, giving all levels of society access to the highest places in the land.
-His approach bore fruit; in the mid-1950s Manchester Grammar School was attaining up to 45 scholarships every year at Oxford and Cambridge.
+His approach bore fruit; in the mid-1950s The Manchester Grammar School was attaining up to 45 scholarships every year at Oxford and Cambridge.
 However, in the short term his efforts were doomed to failure; Manchester was forced to become a fee-charging school.

 In 1962 James moved to the University of York, named as Vice-Chancellor.
 He was involved with every detail of the university's development.
 He described his work with the architects as one of the most exciting times of his life.
 The institution which he helped to shape exhibited many characteristics of Oxford; James stressed that at least half the students should live on the campus; he housed them in separate colleges which were conceived not simply as halls of residence, but as the centres of the university's social and academic life.
 To create the closest possible relationship between teacher and taught, tutors as well as students were given rooms in the colleges; and the tutorial became the basic form of instruction.
 Half of the undergraduates were women.

 James' prescription for running a university was simple: